usydnlp/Glocal_K/README.md

 3. There are no other things to do anymore, just try running the code and see it.

 ## 5. Results
-We evaluated our model GLocal-K on ML-100K, ML-1M and Douban with the metric RMSE, and the results are provided in our paper.
+We evaluated our model GLocal-K on ML-100K, ML-1M and Douban with the metric RMSE, and the results are provided in our paper.\n
 In addition, we also tested our model using other metrics MAE and NDCG, which are widely used for rating prediction tasks.